Americans have prided themselves on having a fresh cut, lush, green lawn to the point that it’s part of our culture.

 Why are lawns “bad?”

 3.)
 Lawn mowing, weed whacking, etc. all require gasoline unless you have swapped out your engine to something that runs on peanut farts or whatever.
+The gas used to power these mowers contributes about 5% of the nation’s pollution.
 Running these machines emits carbon and greenhouse gasses into the atmosphere.
 Again, why?
 Because we want to show off to our neighbors?

 So, what do I do instead?